JamesZFS/JamesZFS.GitHub.io/_portfolio/Taiwan.md

 collection: portfolio
 ---

 2019 Summer course in Taiwan.
-We toured Taipei, Hsinchu, Keelung, Taichung, Tainan, etc. in our leisure time.
+We toured Taipei, Hsinchu, Keelung, Taichung, Tainan, etc. in our leisure time, in July and August.

 Taipei
 ![Taipei1](/images/taiwan/taipei1.jpeg)